Smart-Harvesting/oxpath-wrapper-collection/bicc/README.md

 *   topic
 *   geoContext

-**Note:** this expression has been used in the article written for code4lib journal to demonstrate OXPath on a real-world use case.
+**Peculiarities:**

-**Peculiarities:** ?
+**Note:** this expression has been used in our article written for code4lib journal to demonstrate OXPath on a real-world use case.